-From the time I was in middle school and getting regular homework assignments, I always kept a small notebook of the dates everything was due.
-One of those small spiral-bound things that you can pick up at any gas station or supermarket (in the US at least).
+From the time I was in middle school and getting regular homework assignments, I always kept a small notebook of due dates–one of those small spiral-bound things that you can pick up at any gas station or supermarket (in the US at least).

-Two years ago I found myself in a pile of disorganized pieces of notepaper, way too many notebooks and losing track of the things I needed to do.
-To top it all off, this was the year I spent traveling and needed to be super organized!
+Two years ago, I found myself in a pile of disorganized pieces of notepaper, way too many notebooks, and losing track of the things I needed to do.
+To top it all off, this was the year I spent traveling and found myself needing to be more organized than ever!
 That is when I remembered my friend’s method of keeping track of life/work/creativity.

-In addition to keeping my daily grind organized, I also use my Bullet Journal for occasional diary entries, random doodles and a place put all the random stickers I accumulate over the year.
-It is messy, it is colorful and no one but me could probably follow exactly what is going on, but it is perfect for me.
+In addition to keeping my daily grind organized, I also use my Bullet Journal for occasional diary entries, random doodles, and a place put all the random stickers I accumulate over the year.
+It is messy, it is colorful, and no one but I could probably follow exactly what is going on.

 Here are some words of wisdom from @things_by_beauregard who inspired me to start a Bullet Journal:

-I recommend looking at other people’s Bullet Journals on your choice of social medias (they’re everywhere if you look), it can give you good ideas for new layouts and setups.
-That way, if you’re still figuring out what works for you, or you’re like me and you just can never settle on one thing for enough to own a regular planner, you’re got lots of fresh ideas to work with and adapt.
+I recommend looking at other people’s Bullet Journals on your choice of social media (they’re everywhere if you look), it can give you good ideas for new layouts and set-ups.
+That way, if you’re still figuring out what works for you, or you’re like me, and you just can never settle on one thing for (long) enough to own a regular planner, you got lots of fresh ideas to work with and adapt.